jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 %ENDBLOCK IONIC_CONSTRAINTS
 ```

-to the `nh3.cell` file.
+to the `nh3.cell` file.  *[Isn't there a more compact way now to specify a fixed atom?]*

-The NEB part of CASTEP should pick up on the imposed ionic constraint(s) and you'll see something like this:
+You should then see something like:

 ```
   --- Initialising NEB constraints ---